Exploring DNA Damage: What Effect Do Ultraviolet Rays Have on Yeast Colony Growth?

 - Allow the plates to sit for 5–10 minutes to dry.

 - To remove the beads, hold the plates vertically over a plastic bowl and open the plates just wide enough for the beads to drop out.
-The beads can safely be discarded in the trash can.
+Collect all the beads in the bowl until the end of your experiment.

 Exposing the Yeast to UV Light